Vietnam Travel Guide

-You may find rice papers in all of the world; however, having an original and handmade rice paper can be a good idea as it’s one of the most popular souvenirs among Vietnamese.
+You may find rice papers all over the world; however, having an original and handmade rice paper can be a good idea as it’s one of the most popular souvenirs among Vietnamese.

-The silk used to be a very luxurious material used only by high-class society.
+Silk used to be a very luxurious material used only by high-class society.
 However, these days, silk has become one of the most important materials for fashion designers in Vietnam.
-You may have heard about the reputation of Chinese, Italian, and Japanese silk, but remember that Vietnamese silk also has great quality.
+You may have heard about Chinese, Italian, and Japanese silk’s reputation, but remember that Vietnamese silk also has great quality.